rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 {{< photocaption>}}A simple service log of my bike!{{< /photocaption >}}

 If Obsidian shuts down, it won't affect my ability to access these files.
 My directory structure remains intact, readable by any plain text editor.
 I take this philosophy into other projects as well.
-For instance, I haven’t found a calorie tracker that allows easy export and syncing, so I'm building my own system using a double-ledger format for calories.
+For instance, I haven’t found a calorie tracker that allows easy export and syncing, so I'm building my own system using a double-entry accounting format for calories.